IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

 		- In addition to this static view we have live **streaming peer logs** in the "View Logs" tab near the top of the page
 	- **ChainCode Logs** will be found in the bottom table.
 There is one row for every chaincode and they are labeled using the same chaincode hash that was returned to you when it was deployed.
 Find the cc id you want, and then select the peer.
 Finally click the file like icon.
 		- It should have opened a new window.
 Congratulations you found your peer's chaincode's logs!

-#General Trouble Shooting
-1. Open the console in your browser (right click the page, inspect element, open console tab).
-There are lots of debug prints to help give you clues.
-1. If it still doesn't work try deleting the current network and creating another one